aya-prover/aya-dev/note/early-changelog.md

 This file contains the changelog of the Aya language 0.x.

+## 0.14

+Upgraded some dependencies, start using our repackaged commonmark-java with jpms, added several error reports, implemented the library system and replaced the success test cases with a library test suite, extracted a `common` library as a prototype of a standard library, extracted `tools-repl` subproject with the REPL command system generalized, added prim id to `PrimCall`, added `--verbosity` flag to control the least severe level of errors reported, removed `RefTerm::type` (and we plan to remove the types of core patterns too) (this means we now use a lot of `LocalCtx` instances, even in every `TyckState.Eqn`), removed `LittleTyper` because we seem to be fine even without it (we have sufficient universe level equations), refactored the pattern matching elaboration to be checking _all_ patterns at once and _then_ check all bodies at once, refactored the classifier to generate a tree of classifications (instead of a flattened list), allow mutual recursion in conditions, start using the user-configured pretty printing options in the CLI pretty printer, insert more obvious implicit arguments.

+The library system makes use of the serialization framework and supports file-level incremental type checking.
+The language server is updated to work with the library system.

 ## 0.13

 Upgraded gradle, resolve pattern matching in the resolver instead of the type checker,